Master of Fine Arts in Creative Media (MFACM)

 WHAT IS THE MFACM

-The Master of Fine Arts in Creative Media is the first of its kind in Hong Kong.
-A degree with a long history in many prestigious European and North American universities, the MFA is commonly regarded as the highest level of academic qualification available in the creative arts.
+The Master of Fine Arts in Creative Media (MFACM) programme is the first of its kind in Hong Kong.
+The MFA is a degree with a long history in many prestigious European and North American universities and is commonly regarded as the highest level of academic qualification available in the creative arts.
 While the MFA once was primarily associated with the traditional fine arts, such as music and painting, it has since the 1960s become the standard “terminal” degree in programmes specializing in more technology-intensive creative fields, including computer-based media production.

 Our students come from all over the world including Canada, Mainland China, France, Germany, India, Italy, New Zealand, the Philippines, Portugal and the United States.
 Non-local students are encouraged to apply since we are strongly committed to artistic and cultural diversities.